godiard/help-activity/source/journal.rst

 Caution: It may take time for the hover menu to appear.
 It is easy to make a mistake and click the icon itself when you intended to click Unmount.

 Caution: If you have a Terminal running you may inadvertently have your removable media locked.
-The safest way to remove media is after powering off your computer.
+If this happens, the safest way to remove media is after powering off your computer.

 Sending Journal Entries via a Network
 -------------------------------------